SAP/luigi/blog/2025-02-27-release-notes.md

 #### Webcomponent based micro frontends can now used in user settings dialog

-With this release it is possible to create and/or use web component based micro frontends in the user settings dialog.
+With this release it is possible to display web component based micro frontends in the user settings dialog.
 More informations can be found in our [docu](https://docs.luigi-project.io/docs/user-settings?section=webcomponent)

 #### Bugfixes